lucasmurray97/llm-project/README.md

 ## Results

-Fine-tuning DPR with LoRA demonstrated improvements over the baseline, validating the effectiveness of the approach presented in the original paper.
+Fine-tuning DPR with LoRA demonstrated improvements over the baseline.